No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 6. Physical Health Indicators

-Substance abuse can lead to various physical health symptoms depending on the type of substance used.
+Signs of substance abuse in teens often include various physical health symptoms depending on the type of substance used.
 These symptoms can range from general changes in physical appearance to more specific symptoms related to particular types of substances.
-Always check with a health care provider about any physical indications of substance abuse.
+Always check with a healthcare provider about any physical indications of substance abuse.

 Some general physical signs include unexplained weight loss or gain, changes in eating habits, and deterioration in physical appearance.
 Look for more specific symptoms like red or glazed eyes, a persistent cough (especially if they’re smoking substances), frequent nosebleeds (which can be a sign of snorting drugs), or unexplained bruises or marks on the body.